 - You must demonstrate evidence of leading a strong research group as well as leadership within the research community, in particular making a substantial contribution to the identification and execution of independent research;

-- As a guide, the Royal Society would expect both applicants to have at a minimum 8 years of active post-PhD research experience;
+- As a guide, they would expect both applicants to have at a minimum 8 years of active post-PhD research experience;

 - Applicants can only submit one application per round.

 Before applying, please ensure that you meet all the eligibility requirements, which are explained in the scheme notes.

 For more information, visit Royal Society International Collaboration Awards.